Scientific Name

 Hardiness

-USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).
+USDA hardiness zone 7a to 11b: from 0°F (-17.8°C) to 40°F (4.4°C).

 How to Grow and Care

 Under the right conditions, Yuccas are not difficult plants to grow.
 They tend to thrive on a bit of neglect rather than too much attention.
-They are especially easy to overwater, and soggy stems are a sign of too much water.
+They are especially easy to overwater, and soggy stems indicate too much water.
 The best conditions for Yucca include a sunny corner with relatively low humidity.
 They are not prone to many pests, although scale can be an issue.
 Over time, plants will typically lose their lower leaves (in nature, they droop, forming a skirt around the trunk), giving the plant a pleasant "tree-like" appearance.

 Yuccas are relatively slow-growing plants that should only need to be repotted every other year.
 They do well, slightly pot-bound, as long as they don't become heavy enough to tip over their containers.